Processes

 }

-qualifier allows you to output one or more files, produced by the process, over the specified channel.
+qualifier allows you to output one or more files produced by the process.
+For example:

 process randomNum {